3sanket3/learning/3sanket3/architecture-and-theme.md

 #### Unexplored

+* As Ronak said, there are manuy difficulties in setting up getsby in Windows.
+So I have to give it a definate time and chek will it work
+* Other option is ot setup linux as duel boot
+* windows have some recent release to I will have to update it
+* icon also dowload the Ubunt windows app

-* How to use material design or any other woth Gatsby.
+- How to use material design or any other woth Gatsby.
 How about to test it in two hours foolowing the standard doc

 #### Status